 (1) Newspapers/magazines.

-(A) Original tear sheets of the page where the ad was placed.
+(A) Digital copy of oOriginal tear sheets of the page where the ad was placed.

 (B) The sheet should have the publication name and issue date on it.

 (C) If the publication name and issue date are not on the tear sheet, the entire issue must be provided;